Sensitivity of octant of $\theta_{23}$, CP violation and mass hierarchy in NO$\nu$A with multinucleon and detector effects: Summary and Conclusion

-Our findings revealed that the higher octant of $\theta_{23}$, the lower half plane of $\delta_{CP}$, and the normal mass hierarchy (HO-LHP-NH) exhibit improved sensitivity, enabling a more precise determination of the corresponding parameters.
-The analysis using our comprehensive model (QE(+RPA)+2p2h) demonstrated significantly enhanced sensitivity compared to the pure QE interaction process.
-Furthermore, it is worth noting that the curves representing 80\% efficiency (overestimated) closely align with the curves corresponding to no detector effects.
-These no-detector effect curves represent an ideal scenario with a 100\% efficient detector and no consideration of a resolution function.
-On the other hand, the curves obtained with 31.2\% efficiency for $\nu_{\mu}$ and 33.9\% efficiency for $\bar\nu_{\mu}$ display more noticeable deviations from the no detector effect curves.
 In conclusion, incorporating multinucleon effects and improving detector efficiency, which constitutes the novelty of the research presented in this paper, have the potential to enhance the capabilities of the NO$\nu$A (and other long-baseline) experiments in conducting precise parameter studies.
 This approach also provides deeper insights into the significant issue of parameter degeneracies present in the measurements of long-baseline neutrino experiments.
-Thus, we conclude that multinucleon and detector effects should be carefully included in the analyses of LBL experimental data, for precise determination of unknown neutrino oscillation parameters and for resolving parameter degeneracies as well.
-If the results of this work can be successfully applied in such future analyses, they can help us improve our understanding of some unsolved crucial physics issues such as baryon asymmetry of the universe (BAU), the contribution of neutrinos to dark matter, etc.
+Hence, the appropriate nuclear models, multinucleon (QE(+RPA)+2p2h with ESF+TEM), and detector effects should be carefully included in the analyses of LBL experimental data, for precise determination of unknown neutrino oscillation parameters and for resolving parameter degeneracies as well.
+The results presented in this work can be used in improving the nuclear models in future related analyses, and they can help improve our understanding of some unsolved crucial physics issues such as baryon asymmetry of the universe (BAU), the contribution of neutrinos to dark matter, etc.